AliceS159/SR-test/README.md

-# SR-test
+The easiest way to run the test html page is to use module SimpleHTTPServer Python.

-The easiest way to run the test html pages is to use module SimpleHTTPServer Python.
+### **Install SimpleHTTPServer Python**

 If you use Linux or Mac OS X it is already there.